Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 This approach, while logically sound, is a performance disaster on a modern superscalar CPU.
 It's a textbook example of how *not* to write high-performance code.

 - **Branch Misprediction Catastrophe** ([Wikipedia](https://en.wikipedia.org/wiki/Branch_predictor)): Modern CPUs are masters of speculation.
 To keep their deep instruction pipelines full, they guess which path a program will take at a branch (like an `if` statement or a `switch` case).
-When they guess wrong—which is frequent in unpredictable data like a CSV file—the entire pipeline must be flushed and refilled.
+When they guess wrong, which is frequent in unpredictable data like a CSV file, the entire pipeline must be flushed and refilled.
 This penalty can cost anywhere from 10 to 20 clock cycles per misprediction.

 - **The Agony of Cache Misses** ([Wikipedia](https://en.wikipedia.org/wiki/CPU_cache#Cache_miss)): The CPU has tiny, lightning-fast memory caches (L1, L2, L3) right on the chip.
 Accessing data from the L1 cache might take a few cycles.
 Accessing it from main system RAM, however, can be 100 times slower.